IBM/watsonx-data/tx3509-labs/README.md

 ---

+# Creating schema and tables

-### Exercise 4: Create schema in the iceberg_data Catalog
+## Exercise 4: Create schema in the iceberg_data Catalog

 Note that creating a schema requires a location parameter to identify which path in the bucket to use for storing data

-From the Data Manager UI, create a schema called 'retail',
+**Exercise 4a)** From the Data Manager UI, create a schema called 'retail',

 <center>
   <IMG src="./images/create_schema.png" width="25%" height="25%"/>